spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Development/GettingStarted.md

 ## Quick start

 To quickly start the test environment, see here.
 See detailed information below.
+The following command will clone the repository, install all dependencies and start the test environment.

 ````sh
 git clone https://github.com/marianfoo/ui5-cc-excelUpload